godzeo/Zswitcher/PRIVACY.md

 ## Updates to This Policy
 We may update this privacy policy from time to time.
 We will notify you of any changes by posting the new privacy policy on this page.

-## Contact
-If you have any questions about this privacy policy, please contact us at [your-email@example.com].

 ## Compliance
 This extension complies with: